federicopellegatta/raytracing/README.md

 ```
 $ conda env create -n <envname> -f requirements.yml
 ```
-Or you can your distribution package manager to install them.
+Or you can use your distribution package manager to install them.

 ### Download and building
 If all the dependencies have been met, follow the instructions below in order to clone and compile raytracer in your own directory.